openstack/ironic/doc/source/admin/adoption.rst

 Should an adoption operation fail for a node, the error that caused the failure will be logged in the node's ``last_error`` field when viewing the node.
-This error, in the case of node adoption, will largely be due to failure of a validation step.
+This error, in the case of node adoption, will largely be due to the failure of a validation step.
 Validation steps are dependent upon what driver is selected for the node.

 Any node that is in the ``adopt failed`` state can have the ``adopt`` verb